 Are bookshelf speakers the same as surround speakers?

-This question is not straightforward because a variety of speakers can be used for surround sound.
+In-Short: This question is not straightforward because a variety of speakers can be used for surround sound.
 But using the same model bookshelf for the surround is the best idea.

 The bookshelf is just one of the types that can be used for surround sound.
 The right candidate for surround sound is to play high, mid, and shallow lower ends.
 Any speaker that satisfies this rule can be used for surround sound.